 Evolve’s remote leadership tool kit provides 18 microcourses in six modules.
 These include Introduction to the Remote Leader, Leading Effective Virtual Meetings, and Remote Coaching Feedback.

-Remote How’s online training program is a six-week course you complete at your own pace.
+Remote How’s online training program is a six-week course that you can complete at your own pace.
 It requires approximately two to three hours per week.
-It has six hours of videos, 20 assessments and cheat sheets, and three expert webinars.
+The course includes six hours of videos, 20 assessments and cheat sheets, and three expert webinars.

 The Managing Distributed Teams course includes a community forum, master classes, biweekly consulting sessions and a certificate upon completion.

 Cornell University’s external education unit, eCornell, offers extensive training in leading remote teams through a new certificate program.
 The course takes three months to complete and requires a commitment of three to five hours per week.
-It is 100% online, and continuing education units are available upon completion.
+It is 100 percent online, and continuing education units are available upon completion.

 The Leading Remote Teams certificate includes the following coursework:

 As remote and hybrid work models continue to become more popular, leaders must be prepared to succeed in this environment.
 Today, there are many resources to help leaders learn more about the challenges they may face while supporting and developing remote employees.
-By learning about these challenges ahead of time and acquiring new skills, they will be better prepared to retain top talent and maintain a strong team regardless of everyone’s location.
+If you learn about these challenges ahead of time and acquiring new skills, you will be better prepared to retain top talent and maintain a strong team regardless of everyone’s location.